denten-courses/masters-seminar/README.md

 ### Week 7

-- Frye *Anatomy of Criticism* (1957)
+- Selections from *The Opposing Self: Nine Essays in Criticism* (1955) by Lionel Trilling.
-- Wimsatt and Brook.
-Literary Criticism
+- Selections from *Anatomy of Criticism* (1957) by Northrop Frye.

 ### Week 8